NTheuws/linorobot2_software/README.md

 ## Troubleshooting Guide
+In case the issue can not be found here, see if it's been described on the [hardware page](https://github.com/NTheuws/linorobot2_hardware/blob/rolling/README.md#troubleshooting-guide)

 #### 1. The changes I made on a file are not taking effect on the package configuration/robot's behavior.
 - You need to build your workspace every time you modify a file: